 - Choose if you want to “Only redirect with www.”
 “Redirect with or without www.” or “Do Not Redirect www.“

 - Check the box if you want to create a Wild Card Redirect.
-This will add the the file/folder name after the url when it redirect.
+This will add the the file/folder name after the url when it redirects.
 For instance, example.com/test.php would redirect to example2.com/test.php.

 Congratulations, now you know how to create a redirect in your cPanel!
+Did you know?
 You can also create a 301 redirect directly in your .htaccess file.